- Security Center

 How to Stay Safe

 The best ways to stay safe online are to prepare your PC, and to use caution and common sense online.
-Along with having the right tools in place on your computer - at the minimum anti-spyware software, anti-virus software, and a firewall, you should also be aware of online safety tips that can help prevent infections.
+Along with having the right tools in place on your computer - at the minimum free spyware removal software, anti-virus software, and a firewall, you should also be aware of online safety tips that can help prevent infections.